Chapter 108

 and flowers that are probably much more colorful during the day, but look like

 dripping blood at night.
-A playground is visible behind the building.
+A playground is visible off to the side.
 The whole

 thing looks like an elementary school if it were haunted by Casper the Twisted